nss-day-cohort-21/d21-milestone-challenge-html-kosh12345/README.md

 ## Instructions

 Create a site for your own personal branding.
-This is an HTML exercises, so while you may style this site to your heart's content, we will be focusing on the HTML structure and syntax of your code.
+Keep in mind this is an HTML exercise, however it is also the beginning of your portfolio.
+We will be focusing on the HTML structure and syntax of your code.
+Keep styles simple.
-Your task is to build a personal web page that will eventually showcase your work.

 ### Content and Technical Requirements